A New Hotspot in Shin-Okubo, Tokyo

 14 D-45s (1939–)

-The D-45 has been thoroughly documented in numerous books.
-Advance Guitars has handled many D-45s and continues to share their appeal with our customers.
-However, we wanted to delve deeper into the D-45's charm from our unique perspective.
-We believed observing each actual D-45 we've handled in the past would reveal something special, leading us to write this column.
+The “D-45” is a model whose full history has been thoroughly documented in numerous books.
+At Advance Guitars, we have handled countless D-45s and continue to share the charm of this model with our customers.
+However, we wanted to delve deeper into the appeal of the D-45 from our unique perspective.
+We believed that by closely examining each of the D-45s we’ve handled in the past, one by one, we might uncover something new—and that’s what led us to write this column.

-Here, we introduce a total of 14 D-45s we've handled, ranging from valuable pre-war models to those from the 90s.
+Here, we will introduce a total of 14 D-45s that we have carried in our store, ranging from rare pre-war models to those from the 1990s.

 1939 Martin D-45S (Pre-War Model)

-The original owner of this guitar specified a 1 5/8" nut, which was slightly narrower than the 1 11/16" or 1 3/4" standard for Martin guitars in 1939.
-Country artist Wilma Lee Cooper once owned this guitar and requested repairs and restoration from Sho-Bud in Nashville.At that time, the top was too thin to support the string tension.
+The original owner of this guitar specified a 1 5/8" nut width, which was slightly narrower than the standard 1 11/16" or 1 3/4" used by Martin at the time (1939).
+Country artist Wilma Lee Cooper once owned this guitar and sent it to Sho-Bud in Nashville for repairs and restoration.At that time, the top was reportedly too thin to support the tension of the strings.
 The next owner sent this guitar to renowned luthier T.J.
-Thompson, who performed extensive repairs to restore it to playable condition.
-The repairs took eight years and cost several million yen.
-This is a valuable model when discussing pre-war D-45s.
+Thompson, who performed extensive repairs to restore it to a playable condition.
+This process took a full eight years, and the repair costs alone reportedly amounted to several million yen.
+It can be said to be a valuable model when discussing pre-war D-45s.

 TOP: Adirondack Spruce